Bringing employability skills to students with autism in Doncaster

 Following the two sessions, Stone Hill School got in contact with JoAnne to express their gratitude to the team, saying: “Thank you for two fantastic mornings reaching out to our Year 9, 10 & 11 pupils.
 The tasks were fun and engaging with a ‘grown up’ context which aids the development of maturity and independence for our pupils.
 The pupils were grateful to your team for giving up the time to come in and pass on your expertise.
 The work completed and experience provided will be valuable evidence towards their The Prince’s Trust awards.”

 Commenting on the entire experience, JoAnne said, “As a team, we are so grateful to [our manager] Kelly for allowing us to take part in the day.
-It has not only boosted moral within our team but has also left us all feeling that we have done a worthwhile job in helping others.”
+It has not only boosted moral within our team but has also left us all feeling that we have done a worthwhile job in helping others to gain employability skills.”